Tantilla hobartsmithi: Reproduction

+Tantilla hobartsmithi is oviparous.
+Clutch size is only one to three eggs, which are laid in June, July, or August.

 Geographic range

-The southwestern blackhead snake is found in the southwestern United States, in Arizona, California, Colorado, Nevada, New Mexico, Texas, and Utah, as well as in northern Mexico, in Chihuahua, and Coahuila, and Sonora.
+The southwestern blackhead snake is found in the southwestern United States, in Arizona, California, Colorado, Nevada, New Mexico, Texas, and Utah, as well as in northern Mexico, in Chihuahua, Coahuila, and Sonora.

 Habitat

-The preferred natural habitats of T. hobartsmithi are desert, grassland, shrubland, and forest.
+The preferred natural habitats of Tantilla hobartsmithi are desert, grassland, shrubland, and forest, at altitudes from sea level to 1,981 m.